 To make a connection, the tube is simply pushed into the fitting.
-Place a piece of tape $\frac{1}{2}$ " from end of tube to indicate how far the tube should be inserted.
-The unique patented locking system holds the tube firmly in place without deforming it or restricting flow.
+Place a piece of tape $^{1}/{2}$ " from end of tube to indicate how far the tube should be inserted.
+The unique Watts Quick-Connect locking system holds the tube firmly in place without deforming it or restricting flow.